 Be specific in your meaning by using precise words.
 Avoid terms that are vague or abstract.
 For example:

 Use terminology consistently.
 If you initially refer to the warehouse as a warehouse, don’t refer to it later as a storage facility or logistics centre.
 Changing terminology only distracts and confuses readers.

 Effective Communication Skills

 Time is often the biggest barrier to effective communication.
 People in a business setting tend to focus on completing tasks quickly and their written communication can suffer.
-We recommend treating the 5 Cs of communication as a checklist.

 Regularly practicing the 5 Cs will sharpen your skills and have you communicating effectively.